-As long as you address these issues you can be reaping the many benefits of regular yoga practice for years to come.
+Because as long as you address these issues you will be reaping the benefits of yoga for years to come.

-However sometimes it can help if we try new things to combat it.
+However sometimes it can help if you try new things to combat it.

 And yoga is one of those activities that can really help.

-Not only will it help you physically by improving your flexibility, mobility and lowering your pain levels.
+As it improves your flexibility, mobility and lowers your pain levels.

-It will also help you mentally and emotionally by relaxing your mind, reducing stress, preventing symptoms of depression and improving your mood.
+It will also help you mentally and emotionally by relaxing your mind, reducing stress, making you less prone to depression and improving your mood.

-And these physical, mental and emotional benefits all combine to increase your ability to cope with a life with chronic pain.
+And these physical, mental and emotional benefits all combine to make it easier to manage your chronic pain.